xinlongliu0307/CRYO2ICE-Arctic-freeboards-and-snow-depth-2020-2022/README.md

 This github is compiled of several Jupyter Notebooks used to compute the data and produce the study presented in: Fredensborg Hansen et al. (2024).
 Data compiled and used for the study is presented in: DOI 10.11583/DTU.21369129

 ## References
-Fredensborg Hansen, R.M, Henriette Skourup, Eero Rinne, et al. (2024).
-(PROVIDED SOON).
+Fredensborg Hansen, R. M., Skourup, H., Rinne, E., Høyland, K. V., Landy, J. C., Merkouriadi, I., & Forsberg, R. (2024).
+Arctic freeboard and snow depth from near‐coincident CryoSat‐2 and ICESat‐2 (CRYO2ICE) observations: A first examination of winter sea ice during 2020–2022.
+Earth and Space Science, 11(4), e2023EA003313.

 Landy, J. C., Petty, A. A., Tsamados, M., & Stroeve, J. C. (2020).
 Sea ice roughness overlooked as a key source of uncertainty in CryoSat-2 ice freeboard retrievals.
 Journal of Geophysical Research: Oceans, 125, e2019JC015820. https://doi.org/10.1029/2019JC015820